kubrickfr/avsc-wiki/API.md

     namespace (which can cause collisions).
 Passing in this option will attempt to lookup unqualified names as well and return correctly qualified names.
     This option has no effect when used with unwrapped unions.
+  + `skipMissingFields` {Boolean} Ignore any missing fields (or equal to `undefined`).
+This can be useful in combination with clone's other options to perform validation after wrapping unions or coercing buffers.
+Fields missing in the input will be set to undefined in the output.
   + `wrapUnions` {Boolean} Allow wrapping of union values into their first matching branch.
 This option has no effect when used with unwrapped unions.